d3sformal/debug-infra-gentests/notes/000-TODOs.md

 Currently we only support instrumentation of single-threaded programs.
 The main source of this limitation is the [`hooklib` implementation](../sandbox/02-ipc/ipc-hooklib/) which does not synchronize access to or distribute its mutable state among the running threads.

+ ## Explore fuzzing approaches for injected argument values

+ The current form of the workflow simply copies the recorded arguments and "replays" the function calls.
+We can manually edit the recorded traces to inject other argument values.
+Creating methods of interactive or automatic addition of argument values would extended the usage of the entire project.
+Particularly, this setup would allow instrumentation of functions that are "harder to reach" using conventional testing methods in terms of architectural accesibility or the setup of the surrounding program state.